kchapelier/unconventional-neighbours/README.md

 Each function takes two arguments and returns an array of relative coordinates.

 * `range` determines how large the neighborhood extends, and defaults to 1.
-* `dimensions` determines how many dimensions the Von Neumann neighborhood covers - i.e. 2 will return the results for a 2D grid, and 3 will return the results for a 3D grid.
+* `dimensions` determines how many dimensions the neighborhood covers - i.e. 2 will return the results for a 2D grid, and 3 will return the results for a 3D grid.
 May be any value above zero.